VladimirRybalko/CSharpMongoMigrations/README.md

     }
 ```

-Such migrations allow to apply changes to each document on the specified collection.
+Such migrations allow to apply changes to each document in the specified collection.

 Also you can find more detailed examples in *CSharpMongoMigrations.Demo* project.